Blendify/blender-manual/trunk/blender_docs/manual/game_engine/physics/types/rigid_body.rst

 Throughout all of this you must be cognizant of the Object Origin.
 For the Game engine, the default :kbd:`Ctrl-Alt-Shift-C`, :kbd:`3` or :menuselection:`Set Origin --> Origin to Geometry` is unlikely to get the desired placement of the Collision Bounds that you want.
-Instead, you should generally set the origin by looking at the :kbd:`T`-toolshelf after you do the *Set Origin*, and changing the *Center* from *Median Center* to *Bounds Center*.
+Instead, you should generally set the origin by looking at the Tool Shelf after you do the *Set Origin*, and changing the *Center* from *Median Center* to *Bounds Center*.
 Blender will remember this change for future :kbd:`Ctrl-Alt-Shift-C` executions.